YifanZhuZhu/yifancorelib/fabric-example-mod-1.18/README.md

-# Fabric Example Mod
+# YifanCoreLib

-## Setup
+## Items

-For setup instructions please see the [fabric wiki page](https://fabricmc.net/wiki/tutorial:setup) that relates to the IDE that you are using.
+There are gilding things , "French bread" and "English cod fish" now.

 ## License